 Court Records are considered public records, so they are accessible to anyone who requests them.
 Court Records include a court case file that contains a docket and all of the documents filed in the court case.
 You are able to access the court records on their website, or at Clerk of Court office in the county where the case was filed.

 Each and every state maintains records of a person’s criminal history.
 These online databases are linked together so you are able to track criminal histories from other states.
-Go to the Imperial County Courthouse and inquire, or check the website.
+Go to the Imperial County Courthouse and inquire in person, or you can check the website.
 It helps to know the county, and if it was in a completely different state, you may have to pay for a more comprehensive search.